Multi-Objective Hardware-Mapping Co-Optimisation for Multi-DNN Workloads on Chiplet-based Accelerators: Evaluation

 \subsubsection{Solution Anatomy}

-Figure~\ref{fig:solution} presents the scheduling Gantt chart and the area breakdown of SA for two Pareto-optimal solutions found by MOHaM for the AR/VR workload.
-The Gantt chart shows on the y-axis, the instantiated SAs ($SAI$s), and on the x-axis, the start and end times of the execution of each DNN layer, measured in cycles.
-Each bar represents the execution of a layer of the $AM(L,D)$ on a particular $SAI$.
-Layers from different DNN models are depicted with different opacity, while layers executed on instances of different $SATs$ are depicted with different colours.
-Segments with black traces represent bandwidth-constrained execution segments as described in Section \ref{sec:communication}.
-The pie chart on the right displays the area contribution of each $SAI$ with different opacity, namely the $MAS$ area breakdown.
-Instances from the same $SAT$ have the same colour.
-It can be noticed that the two solutions shown here are very different in terms of their scheduling and sub-accelerator instantiation preferences.
+Figure~\ref{fig:solution} shows the visual solution anatomy available in MOHaM.
+It shows the scheduling Gantt chart for latency, and two pie charts for energy and area of a Pareto solution from the AR/VR workload.
+The Gantt chart shows, on the y-axis, the \emph{SAI}s, and on the x-axis, the start and end times of the execution of each layer, measured in cycles.
+Each bar represents the execution of a layer of the \emph{AM} on a particular \emph{SAI}.
+Black traces represent bandwidth-constrained execution segments as described in Section~\ref{sec:communication}.
+The latest end time among all the layers is the latency (makespan) of the workload.
+The area pie chart displays each \emph{SAI}'s contribution to the real estate of the \emph{MAS}.
+Instances from the same \emph{SAT} have the same colour.
+The energy pie chart displays each DNN's contribution to the total energy consumption to execute the workload.
+The Pareto set might have another solution with better scheduling and silicon utilisation.
+The solution anatomy helps in comparing design points.